 As with most other English wine makers, Polgoon’s products are not cheap if you compare them to wine from countries with low labour costs, vast, flat vineyards and government export subsidies.
 We paid just shy of £13 for the red.
 But you can’t compare them as it’s not a level playing field.
 Most English vineyards here are small, on slopes and are labour intensive to maintain.
 I would argue that just as a lot of people are prepared to pay more for their locally produced food then they should feel the same way about their wine.
 But they don’t.
 “It will be too expensive for my customers,” said the owner of my local wine shop when I asked him about stocking English wines.
 A couple of days later, a friend said similar.
 Too expensive.
 So, forget the prejudice of people not trying English wine because they think it will be rubbish.
 I think they still avoid it because of its perceived value against wines from other countries, and that’s where the industry needs to win over hearts and minds – because I want to see more Polgoons springing up in the South of England adding to the choice and diversity of the wines available here to drink.
 Who knows?
 It might even bring down the cost.

-2 Responses to “Kings Of The Vine Frontier”
+2 thoughts on “Kings Of The Vine Frontier”